In This Article:

 - Once the test is complete, click the View DKIM Settings and View SPF Settings links for more detailed information about your current settings and any suggested changes.

 Troubleshoot SPF and DKIM

-Once you’ve added the appropriate DNS records, it can take up to 24 hours for the changes to take full effect.
-If there’s an error validating your records, view the error details in Mandrill for additional information.
+After you add the appropriate DNS records, it can take up to 24 hours for the changes to take full effect.
+If there's an error validating your records, view the error details in Mandrill for additional information.
 There are also some third-party resources you can use to check your records or for other details if needed:

 Verify your SPF record using an online SPF record testing tool.
 Enter your domain name in the first text box and click Get SPF Record (if any) for a diagnostic of your SPF records.